-What are the plan B rules and when do they come into force?
+What are the Plan B rules and when do they come into force?

-Boris Johnson introduced further tightening of rules in response to spread of omicron Covid variant
+Boris Johnson reintroduces social restrictions in response to spread of the omicron variant of Covid-19 as concern grows over ‘tidal wave’ of infections

-Boris Johnson has announced that plan B measures will be in force in England from next week to limit the spread of the omicron Covid variant.
+Boris Johnson‘s “Plan B” measures are now in force in England in the hope of limiting the spread of the omicron variant of Covid-19 this winter.

-At a Downing Street press conference on Wednesday, the prime minister warned it is clear the new strain is “growing much faster” than the delta variant.
+At a Downing Street press conference on Wednesday evening, the prime minister warned that the new strain is “growing much faster” than the delta variant before returning to the air on Sunday to say that the UK’s booster vaccine rollout is being ramped up to see off the threat of a “tidal wave” of infections over Christmas and the New Year.

-Cases of omicron could be doubling every two or three days, Mr Johnson said, as he announced new rules to slow its spread.
+Cases of omicron could be doubling every two or three days, Mr Johnson said last week as he announced his new rules to stop the spread, with 3,137 cases already confirmed in Britain.

 What are the plan B rules?

-Mandatory mask-wearing - already ordered on public transport and in shops - will be extended to indoor public venues including cinemas, theatres and places of worship from Friday but will not be required in pubs and restaurants.
+Mandatory mask-wearing - already ordered on public transport and in shops - has been extended to indoor public venues including cinemas, theatres and places of worship but are not yet required in pubs and restaurants.

-Exceptions to wearing masks include when eating, drinking, exercising or singing, Mr Johnson said.
+Exceptions to the mask rule can be made when eating, drinking, exercising or singing, Mr Johnson said.

-The NHS Covid pass, which can be obtained by having two vaccines or a negative lateral flow test, will be introduced for entry into nightclubs and other large venues from 15 December, as Mr Johnson set out the “proportionate and responsible” measures.
+The NHS Covid pass, which can be obtained by having two vaccines or a negative lateral flow test, will be introduced for entry into nightclubs and other large venues from Wednesday 15 December.

-Mr Johnson said passes can be obtained with a negative lateral flow test or by having had two doses of a vaccine but hinted this could change by saying “we will keep this under review as the boosters roll out”.
+Mr Johnson said the passes process could change, commenting: “We will keep this under review as the boosters roll out.”

-The government has said that its latest measures– which were originally drawn up in September – will be reviewed on 5 January 2022.
+The government has said that its latest measures– which were originally drawn up in September – will be reviewed on 5 January 2022 but, the worse the situation gets, the longer they are likely to be extended.

 What about Christmas parties and nativity plays?